-The heading states the name, address, and FEIN of the partnership, S-corporation or LLC.
-There is no need to use "Composite Return for" or "Shareholders/Partners of" in the name.
+The heading states the name, address, and FEIN of the partnership, S corporation or LLC.
+Do not use "Composite Return for" or "Shareholders/Partners of" in the name.
 Mark the box for filing a composite return.
 Mark "Single" filing status.

 12-6-5030, SC Revenue Procedure

 Every partnership (including any multiple member LLC not taxed as a corporation), domestic or foreign, doing business or owning property in South Carolina must file SC1065.